-Very similar to using the FBC method, but using an insulated mug instead of freezer bags.
-The mug acts as a cozy for you.
+The insulated mug method is very similar to using the FBC method, but using an insulated mug instead of freezer bags.
+The mug acts as a cozy for you, keeping your food hot for you.
 Follow the FBC method if a recipe does not mention using a mug.

 The ‘insulated mug method’ mentioned in our recipes?
 Easy enough!
 It is using your lightweight insulated mug to prep meals in.
 The method works best for solo meals meals for one in the range of 1/2 cup to 1 1/2 cups water added.